 Bittul and Repair of the Matrix

-The term for selflessness or “self nullification” is ‘bittul.’
-It is a state of being where you view yourself as ‘nothing’ compared to the “greater cause.”
-In Kabbalah, relates to both the repair of our own souls and the eventual repair of the world.
+The perspective reflected in the above quote is not all that far from the kabbalistic idea of selflessness or “self nullification.”
+This is called bittul, and relates to the oneness/singularity of the transcendent aspect of God.
+In Kabbalah, this relates to both the repair of our own souls and the eventual repair of the world.

-Before Morpheus breaks through to thwart the attack upon them, he shouts:
+Before Morpheus breaks through to thwart the attack upon the rest of those with him, he shouts:

 You must get Neo out!
 He’s all that matters.

 Bittul is an important concept in the Matrix trilogy.
 The actual journey to that point begins with ‘humility’ (‘anava’) which is not self-negation but the experience of oneself as ‘far away.’
 This is what Neo feels when he is still lost in the Matrix, but sensing there is ‘more.’

 As we’ve discussed, this “starting” point relates to the Nefesh level of the soul, as well as the attribute of Kingdom/Malkhut,